CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Related Work

 \subsection{Synthetic Generation of Clinical Data}

 Synthetic data generation is a promising strategy to address the challenges of privacy and data scarcity in healthcare.
 Past works have focused on generating high-fidelity electronic health records (EHRs) using generative models, such as generative adversarial networks, variational autoencoders and autoregressive models \citep{Choi2017,Lu2022,Li2023,Yoon2023,Jarret2021}.
 More recent frameworks have used LLMs to generate synthetic data and have shown improvements in privacy guarantees and scalability \citep{Altalla2025,Barr2025,Taloni2025,Litake2024}.
 In parallel, standardized evaluation metrics and scorecards have been proposed to assess the fidelity, privacy, and clinical utility of synthetic health data, providing a foundation for more rigorous benchmarking and deployment \citep{Santangelo2025,Yan2022,Chen2024, medhelm}.
 In addition, synthetic cohorts have been developed to model guideline-adherent treatment pathways, such as synthetic stroke registries for adherence benchmarking \citep{Wang2025} and synthetic EHR modules that embed clinical practice guidelines and protocols \citep{Walonoski2017}.
+Previous work has explored guideline-following capability across frontier models on synthetic clinical data \citep{li2025medguide}.
 These efforts demonstrate the potential of synthetic data for adherence-focused tasks.
 However, significant challenges remain in generating high-fidelity, guideline-adherent cases while maintaining performance on downstream evaluation tasks.